kentlizardo/demakers-game/docs/devlog.md

 Also wrote down a bunch of ideas for how the acts are going to work, plus more.
 I think I definitely overscoped but we'll see.
+# Day 11 2024-02-13
+Have been incredibly busy, due to working on actual job/career stuff.
+I finally figured out the right way to do the Cabinet system.
+I decided to just use RefCounteds as components for MainPlayerBind!

+Other sad news, I looked at a bunch of games my friends reviewed cause I asked for retro shooters!
+I feel like my game is a total ripoff of ULTRAKILL now...
+I've been writing notes and design drafts for how this game for more than a year now and I never really looked at it?
+I mostly took inspiration from games like Hades and Evoland, so I'm incredibly surprised and disappointed at how my ideas came to be so similar.
+The idea of robot angels and ascending hell as a story made so much sense with ascending to fight the Demaker as a fallen archangel.
+Honestly I don't know what to do anymore.
+Hopefully I can find some way to make my game different?

+Also looked into managing my design notes in a different way, I drafted a weird little note-taking app design combining my haphazard note-taking methods of Discord messages + text channels and random Google docs.
+I really like markdown and plaintext notes so much more.
+Wondering if I can make a suite of apps that focus on portability with plaintext and VCS support, maybe one for Kanban workflows?

+TODO: Create 3 enemy types.
+## Faction System (Draft)
+I think to draft most enemy behaviours, one thing needs to be defined.
+How exactly should an Enemy react to other entities(Players, and Entities)?

+Since enemies all interact within the 3D space (not 2D yet until we implement the Warden enemy; although, this would probably be transforming 3D rendering to 2D instead.), I'm going to make the behavior system tightly coupled into the 3D engine with **PhysicsBody3D**s in groups.

+For factions, the node group name is going to be peppered with "fac_", incase we need to use groups for other things.
+I wish we could extend methods in GDScript so I can just do `enemy.get_faction_groups()` but we'll probably have to use a service/singleton.

+We're probably going to have to manually add "fac_" to every group name in a PhysicsBody3D.
+Maybe if something like group groups were implemented, or group categories.
+I really don't want to use Resources for this kind of thing.

+Actually, if we use Resources, we can establish Faction relation table resources.
+And instead have Resource store an underlying group_name.
+The issue with this is, we cannot extend the functionality of Node3D to have a Faction (Resource), unless we edit the engine code.
+Ugh, this would be one good use case for C# as GDExtension bindings.

+There's also metadata, but I really dislike using it in Godot because it introduces unneeded complexity/handling.

+I think the approach right now will be to use magic strings for group_names.
+I doubt this needs any more complexity than that.
+One issue that could come up is dynamically changing the relations between factions, but I think that can just be worked around with just switching the entities to a specialized faction.
+It's also doesn't seem like it's going to be a very common occurrence.

+I wonder how we're going to handle multiple factions.
+## Multiple Factions,
+Most likely can just +1/-1 to a discrete likeability score, with the likeability score being the main determining factor for behavior.
+## Upgrading
+I'd like to see this improved, with specific behaviors and trees of factions.
+Like, enemies from a certain act/setting, like for example, enemies from `underworld` would probably attack `benthic gravesite (sealife)` on sight, since the Leviathan destroyed their city.
+Also would probably attack `benthic gravesite (sealife) (deep sea)`
+Maybe have an individuality factor that determines whether a faction acts with herd mentality vs individual entity.
+Look into hierarchical FSMs?
+TODO: Look into upgrading faction system.
+TODO: Look into visualizing this with a generated 2 way table Wait.
+Why don't we just have a manually inputted 2 way table?
+	Probably multiplies into a lot of work, especially if we have derived faction groups.

+## Alternative Idea to Blending Animations
+The art style is supposed to be super retro, or at least reminiscent of it.
+I have an idea to implement simple stagger/interrupt animations an enemy without blendtrees.
+Most likely, for an X stagger amount, depending on the enemy's staggerability (or a fixed one), the animation speed is slowed by X \* k.
+This would look linear, and not very good.
+The next step is to make it additive, as well as having a curve.
+As long as we follow the added curve having an area similar to that of X \* k, it should be fine.
+## Stagger System?
+What if the stagger system was progressive?
+Stagger (only slows down animation speed, maybe accuracy) -> Interrupt (can reverse animation speed) -> Canceled (animation has been cancelled? maybe stun? maybe switch to a different one while locking this one out.) -> Stunned (can't do anything)